-There are several proofs of the Jacobi-Trudi identity.
-The classical combinatorial proof is to relate the semi-standard Young tableaux with non-intersection lattice paths and then to use the Lindstr\"om--Gessel--Viennot lemma; see \cite{sagan2001symmetric}*{Section 4.5}, or the first proof of \cite{Stanley99Enumerative}*{Theorem 7.16.1}.
+There are several proofs of the Jacobi--Trudi identity.
+The classical combinatorial proof is by relating the semi-standard Young tableaux with non-intersection lattice paths and then using the Lindstr\"om--Gessel--Viennot lemma; see \cite{sagan2001symmetric}*{Section 4.5}, or the first proof of \cite{Stanley99Enumerative}*{Theorem 7.16.1}.
 A purely algebraic proof can also be given; see \cite{macdonald1998symmetric}*{Section 1.3}, or the second proof of \cite{Stanley99Enumerative}*{Theorem 7.16.1}.
-Since Schur polynomials also appear as characters of Schur modules of the general linear groups, the alternating sum format of the spanning of the right hand side determinant in \eqref{GJK} resembles an \emph{Euler-Poincar\'e characteristic}, so it is natural to ask whether there is a resolution of Schur modules to realize the identity \eqref{GJK} at least for the case of $\nu=\emptyset$.
+Since Schur polynomials also appear as characters of Schur modules of the general linear groups, the alternating sum format of the spanning of the right hand side determinant in \eqref{GJK} resembles an \emph{Euler--Poincar\'e characteristic}, so it is natural to ask whether there is a resolution of Schur modules to realize the identity \eqref{GJK} at least for the case of $\nu=\emptyset$.
 The existence of such a resolution was conjectured by Lascoux \cite{lascoux1977polynomes} and was later constructed by Akin in \cites{akin1988complexes,akin1989resolutions,akin1992complexes} and independently by Zelevinskii in \cite{zelevinskii1987resolvents}.